Cosmic-Ide/Cosmic-IDE/docs/process-execution-and-terminal.md

 - `PtyProcessExecutor` for interactive commands;
 - `LinuxProcessRunner` directly only when a facade does not expose a required option.

+Plugins use the `CommandExecutionService` registered under `IdeServices.COMMAND_EXECUTION`.
+Its `CommandRequest` keeps executable and arguments separate, runs in the same toolchain environment, merges output for finite user-facing operations, returns the exit code and a bounded output tail, and streams chunks as they arrive.
+Interactive operations must instead contribute a `TerminalAction`; the app opens it through `TerminalScreen` and the PTY path.

+Editor `ProjectCommand` contributions use the same PTY bridge inside the resizable bottom tool window.
+The terminal controller can accept an explicit argument list, allowing custom project shell code to reach `bash -lc` without string re-tokenization. **Execution > Terminal** opens `bash -i` in the project root; each command or terminal receives its own closable/rerunnable tab.

 ## Launch flow

 `resolveExecutable` accepts an absolute path, a working-directory-relative path containing `/`, or